top of page

 Potential risk of electrocution from high voltage battery, cables & components.

-Medium risk of fire reigniting following initial suppression, with some vehicles reigniting hours, days or weeks later.
-A burnt EV should be monitored using a TIC.
+There is a moderate risk of an EV battery fire reigniting following initial suppression, with some EV reigniting hours, days or weeks later.
+Post-incident, crews should conduct EV FireSafe's EV ABC method & the EV should be monitored using a TIC.
+Tow truck drivesr should be appraised of the situation & the emergency response guide found.

 Once suppressed, low risk of flame reignition